USS Joseph Hewes (FF-1078): Service history

 On January 3, 2025, a near-shore cruise was carried out in the waters of Kaohsiung.
 This was the last time the boiler was started for a cruise.
-After this cruise, it sailed into the Kaohsiung Xinbin Wharf to prepare for the decommissioning ceremony.
+After this cruise, she sailed into the Kaohsiung Xinbin Wharf to prepare for the decommissioning ceremony.
 Due to the age of the ship, an overall assessment shows that the combat capability of the entire ship no longer meets the current combat requirements.
 This ship was finally decommissioned on January 23, 2025.

+On September 18, 2026, the decommissioned ROC Navy frigate Lan Yang (FFG-935) was sunk as a target vessel during a SINKEX exercise.